 That means you get energy but without any unwelcome sharp partial overtones which some might have expected with that elevated upper-midrange curve.
 Percussion has excellent presence and body but without any grating shimmer or emphasized sibilance pressing down into the vocal timbre.

 The Zephyr has some really good depth and a very nice level of bass extension but it is not sub-bass dominant and not as powerful sounding as some other large dynamic driver IEMs out there.
 I would class it a neutral sub-bass performance rather than rolled-off with more of a meaty mid-bass punch to deliver that PRaT.

-Lower-mids instruments are not terribly dipped or diffuse within the Zephyr’s staging which I like.
-It offers some very nice solidity and presence to rhythm and bass guitar and doesn’t crowd out vocals which have that 1-2k bump for male and an upper mids rise for female.
+Lower-mid instruments are not terribly dipped or diffuse within the Zephyr’s staging which I like.
+It offers some very nice solidity and presence to rhythm and bass guitar and doesn’t crowd out vocals which have that 1-2k bump for males and an upper mids rise for females.

 Both vocal pitches come across as forward and clear on the Zephyr and quite a contrast to the more recessed U-shaped performance of the Tux 5 and its respective vocal positioning.

 One thing to note though is that the Zephyr staging can sound a bit center-focused depending on your source and generally not as expansive in the mids as something like the EVE20.
 You do not get quite the same left-right separation or staging width with more of an intimate ‘vocal first’ delivery.